Request a swab kit!

 Do good things and spread the word

-Be it Facebook, Twitter, YouTube, Instagram, Snapchat or WhatsApp – tell the world you’re on standbye to save a life.
-Be as creative as you like and use the ‘&’ symbol or your registration kit!
-And don’t forget the hashtag: #wbcd
+Be it Facebook, Twitter, YouTube, Instagram, Snapchat or WhatsApp – tell the world you’re on standby to save a life.
+Do n’t forget the hashtag: #wbcd

 How to donate blood stem cells